Torch

 Dr Diana Mohd Nasir is a Lecturer in Engineering Design under the Department of Mechanical Engineering, School of Engineering, Faculty of Science and Engineering, University of Hull.
 Prior her current position, she was a Lecturer in Built Environment at Kingston University under the Department of Civil Engineering, Surveying and Construction Management between June 2022 and April 2023.
 Three years before that, she served as a Postdoctoral Research Associate on two UKRI projects, EPSRC on supercooled salt hydrate phase-change materials (PCM) as the heat charging-discharging medium for building heating system (University of Hull; December 2020 - May 2023) and Innovate UK on FREEHEAT windcatcher technology integrated with heating features for indoor conditioning (led by Free Running Buildings Ltd in collaboration with the University of Stratchlyde; May 2019- November 2020).
 She was also a former Research Assistant under the University of Malaya Research Grant (UMRG) at the Faculty of Built Environment, University of Malaya between September 2018 and March 2019.

-She is a UK Member of the Institution of Engineering and Technology (MIET) and a Graduate Technologist of Malaysia Board of Technologist (MBOT).
-She is currently under the assessment of two chartered instutitions, as a Professional Technologist of MBOT and as an Architectural Technologist of Malaysia Board of Architects (LAM).
+She is a UK Member of the Institution of Engineering and Technology (MIET).
+She is also a Professional Technologist of Malaysia Board of Technologist (MBOT) and an Architectural Technologist of Malaysia Board of Architects (LAM).

 She had about 5 years industrial practice as an architect and a construction programme scheduler(June 2009 - September 2013) before pursuing her PhD research in the interest of mitigating urban heat island (UHI) effect using cool pipes installed underneath road pavement, or named as "road-pavement solar collector (RPSC) system".